 Sometimes a removable appliance is the best way to replace missing teeth.
 Dr. Wood and Dr. Schapper can help you decide whether a partial denture or a complete denture would restore your mouth to its optimal function and appearance.
 Sometimes a combination of dental implants and dentures are used for unprecedented stability and confidence.

 Dental bridges have traditionally been a top choice to replace missing teeth.
-With the widespread use of dental implants, more options are now available to bridge gaps in your smile.
+With the widespread use of dental implants, more options are now available to bridge gaps in your smile and replace any missing teeth.
 Resilient, natural-looking porcelain caps or crowns, engineered into a bridge, can eliminate spaces of every size and restore your smile.